 (Richard Black Photography)

 Guided Fly fishing trips on A Virginia Trout Stream Create Lifetime Memories.
-SPRING is a GREAT TIME TO LEARN TO FLYFISH and our INTRO Trip For Beginners is the Best in the state.
+SUMMER is a GREAT TIME TO LEARN TO FLYFISH and our INTRO Trip For Beginners is the Best in the state.
 Check out the trips on www.vatrout.com.

 Sporting Clays- Quail Ridge Shooting Clays are 8 minutes away.
 Learn to shoot clays also this month from the expert Andy Tubb at The Glorious Twelfth www.theglorioustwelfth.com - great 1 on 1 instruction from Andy who has 25 years coaching experience.

 Two nice golf courses are closeby, we can get you on the private very scenic Lexington Golf and Country Club 3 minutes to the first tee box.
 The public Vista Links course is only 10 minutes from the Lodge.
 January and February always have a few golfing days.